Learn about many of the available medications in our database.

 Controlled release (CR) tablets

-Each beige-orange, oval, slightly biconvex, film-coated tablet, fully bisected on both sides, contains carbamazepine 200 mg.
+Each beige-orange, oval, slightly biconvex, film-coated tablet, fully bisected on both sides, contains 200 mg of carbamazepine.
 Nonmedicinal ingredients: acrylic esters, castor oil derivate, cellulose compound, iron oxide red, iron oxide yellow, magnesium stearate, talc, silicon dioxide, and titanium dioxide.

-Each brown-orange, oval, slightly biconvex, film-coated tablet, fully bisected on both sides, contains carbamazepine 400 mg.
+Each brown-orange, oval, slightly biconvex, film-coated tablet, fully bisected on both sides, contains 400 mg of carbamazepine.
 Nonmedicinal ingredients: acrylic esters, castor oil derivate, cellulose compound, iron oxide red, iron oxide yellow, magnesium stearate, talc, silicon dioxide, and titanium dioxide.

 Recommended doses of carbamazepine vary greatly, depending on the condition being treated and the age and circumstances of the person being treated.